juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/05_Georeferencing_and_Creating_New_Shapefiles.md

 * HYDRO - New York hydrography.
 Originally downloaded [here](https://data.cityofnewyork.us/Environment/Hydrography/drh3-e2fd).
 * hydropol - U.S. Hydrographic features.
 Originally downloaded from [here](http://www.rita.dot.gov/bts/sites/rita.dot.gov.bts/files/publications/national_transportation_atlas_database/2014/polygon).
 * geo_export_03e863aa-c6a6-4ba9-b669-1955cfb51885 - New York City street centerline.
 Originally downloaded from [here](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b).

+**Note:**
+The bike lane system map for New York was originally downloaded from [here](http://www.nyc.gov/html/dot/html/bicyclists/bikemaps.shtml).
+However, the map comes in PDF format, which cannot be added to qGIS.
+I converted the map into .jpg format, which can be added to qGIS.
+For your reference, if you have a PDF file that you need to convert to .jpg or .tiff (formats that can be added to qGIS), you can use Preview (Mac), Adobe Acrobat or Photoshop to do this.
+Just make sure that the file you are producing is high enough resolution that it will be clear enough when you zoom in to digitize it.

 ### Georeferencing A Map
 After you've downloaded the Bike map open up a new qGIS map and add the boroughs file.
 Remember, the reason why we are adding this file first is to give the map the right projection.